proveuswrong/contracts-tp/README.md

-# Smart Contracts of Prove Me Wrong
+# Smart Contracts of Truth Post

 Decentralized curation of truth, utilizing Kleros for decentralized fact-checking.

-Or in other words: Create a claim, put a bounty, invite others to prove you wrong.
+Or in other words: Create a news post, put a bounty, invite others to prove you wrong.

 Potential usecases:
 - Curated news: you can write news article that are provably not fake